 It is rather dense, which is what I found frustrating about it the first time around.
 Maybe dense is not the right word; "dense" implies that a lot of complex information is being thrown at the reader at once.
 This is sort of the opposite.
 It is so verbose that it is difficult to pay attention to it sometimes.
 I think that style was en vogue at the time.

 Anyway, what I like about this book, and what makes it important, is the analysis of the relationship between the state and the prisoner.
 In the story "In the Penal Colony," Kafka imagines a machine used for torture and execution that literally inscribes the broken rule on the body of the condemned with needles again and again until he is impaled.
 Part of what Foucault is arguing is that as we've moved from torture and public execution to imprisonment, the subject of punishment has shifted from the body of the accused to his soul.
-The movie Bronson is a w
+The movie Bronson is a wonderful surreal depiction of this.
+The character annihilates his soul in order to render his punishment ineffective.

 What I like especially is that he uses the experience of playing a video game to create a framework for the conditions necessary for learning.
 He wrote a whole other, less "academic" book on video games and learning, which I also read.
 Games invite the player to jump right in without a lot of boring preparation, learn skills through experimentation, and choose among varying levels of linearity in the narrative they participate in.
 They also don't punish the player for taking risks and pushing themselves (as long as you remember to save).
 I think that's really different from what happens in the traditional classroom.